gisetia/mcp-agent-base/README.md

 ## Notes
 - MCP tools are discovered at request time; make sure `MCP_SERVER_URL` is reachable.
 - When `THINKING_ENABLED=true`, the agent forwards a thinking budget to Claude.
+- The service retries transient MCP/LLM connection failures with backoff before returning an error.